kryptx/palmetto/README.md

 The PIP must implement one endpoint for each user which will be used to retrieve data (via POST) when a valid authorization code is provided.
 This endpoint **is** that user's **Palmetto ID**.

-Relative to each such endpoint must exist a corresponding `/authorize` endpoint that will ensure the user's presence (via whatever means the PIP implementer wishes).
+Relative to each such endpoint must exist a corresponding `/authorize` endpoint that will ensure the user's presence (via whatever means the PIP implementer wishes) before prompting the user to release the requested IVs to the client.

 Once the user decides whether to grant access, they are redirected to the `next` url that was provided in the authorization request.